 - Point of Sale: A prospect coming to visit your office may pick up something to read in your reception area – why not have a brochure touting your law firm’s accomplishments available to them while they are waiting?

-- Respond to Inquiries: If you spend money on digital marketing, television advertising, or other form of lead generation, inbound communicators will ask about a specific product.
+- Respond to Inquiries: If you spend money on digital marketing, television advertising, or other forms of lead generation, inbound communicators will ask about a specific product.
 In response, you drop a brochure in the mail, or send the digital version via email, to follow up.